 This page will walk you through the process of creating a sales forecast using secondary market research with suggested sources.
-Before you begin you should complete the sales forecast modules on the I-CORE Canvas site.

 Finding Market Potential Using a Top Down Approach - Roofing for Existing Residential Homes